Facts about Fat

 For long-term weight loss, you need to expend approximately 4000 calories to lose one pound of fat.

 Can I sweat off excess weight in a steam room or sauna?

-However and obviously more worrying is that if the fluid loss is replaced by a high calorie drink you may end up gaining fats because of your weight loss attempt.
+However, and more worrying is that if the fluid loss is replaced by a high-calorie drink you may end up gaining fats because of your weight loss attempt.

 Storage fat consists of fat accumulation in adipose tissue.
 Men and women have similar quantities of storage fat - on average 12% for men and 15% for women.